katahiromz/ImeStudy/README.md

 TIP stands for "Text Input Processor".
 The new-style IME of new design is called as TIP.
-A TIP is built with many COM objects and interfaces.
+A TIP is a DLL file, that is built with many COM objects and interfaces.
+The filename extension of a TIP is usually `.dll`.

 ## What is `msctfime.ime`?